yaqwsx/bcthesis/symdivine.md

 on selected parts of the \llvm interpreter, \smt data representation and the related machinery in \symdivine.
 We omit mainly technical details about \llvm interpretation and general optimizations.
-In many cases, we provide more in-depth description than \cite{Havel2014thesis}, however for the other we kindly refer to that thesis.
+In many cases, we provide more in-depth description than \cite{Havel2014thesis}, however for the others, we kindly refer to that thesis.

 # About the Tool